FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 The `RESN` structure is provided to assist software in filtering data that should not be exported or otherwise used in a particular context.
 It is recommended that tools provide an interface to allow users to filter data on export such that certain `RESN` structure payload entries result in the `RESN` structure and its superstructure being removed from the export.
 Such removal must abide by some constraints: see [Removing data](#removing-data) for more.

+A structure that points to a record that is being removed due to `RESN` processing will have its pointer replaced by a `voidPtr`, presering the structure's substructures.
+That might be desireable, but could cause accidental information leakage; for example, if a `g7:ADOP-FAMC` points to a restricted `FAMC` it may contain `FAMC`-identifying information in its substructures that the user also wishes to treat as restricted.
+Applications are encouraged to prompt the user when a pointer becomes void during `RESN` processing and give them the option of additional data removal.

 This is metadata about the structure itself, not data about its subject.